 Our basic purpose is to help students become excellent candidates for admission to American colleges and universities.
 Students will be expected to work hard every day, to complete their reading, mathematics and vocabulary assignments, and to obey the Four Ben Franklin Academy Rules.

-$35,000 per year
+$36,000 per year

-Individual applications are considered by the Ben Franklin Academy Admissions Committee as they are presented.
+Applications are considered by the Ben Franklin Academy Admissions Committee as they are presented.
 Historically, BFA has had a “rolling admissions” policy – students may begin at any time during the year.
 Since the work is all one-to-one, students can enroll at any time and begin their program right away.
 Students are able to accomplish a great deal of work in this setting.

 Ben Franklin Academy requires that all students live with a parent, older family member (over 25), or an adult legal guardian.
 We expect our students to become thoroughly accustomed to American speech, as well as social mores and customs.
 We want them to make American friends and to find the “just-right” college or university.
-We do work with Atlanta Homestays, which places visiting international students with American families.

-Students will be expected to attend school every day as scheduled from 8:00 AM Atlanta time to 2:15 PM.
+Students will be expected to attend school every day as scheduled from 8:00 AM Atlanta time to 2:00 PM.

 Head of School, Dr. Martha Burdette, will be happy to take telephone calls or return emails.
 Her email address is firstname.lastname@example.org.